Make-School-Courses/FEW-1.1-Web-Foundations/11-JavaScript-and-the-DOM/README.md

 # JavaScript and the DOM

-JavaScript can access, interact and modify the
+Use JavaScript to access and modify element in the DOM.
-HTML elements in the DOM.

-## Learning Objectives/Competencies
+## Learning Objectives

 1. Use CSS Position Absolute
 1. Use CSS Position Relative
-1. Use top, right, bottom and left with absolute and relative position
+1. Use top, right, bottom and left with `absolute` and `relative` position
-1. Compare and contrast relative and absolute position
+1. Compare and contrast `relative` and `absolute` position
 1. Use JavaScript to add and remove class names from elements
 1. Use interaction to modify the content and appearance of a page

 ## CSS position relative and absolute

 - CSS Position
-  - What is absolute position?
+  - What is `absolute` position?
     - Positions an element based on the top, right, bottom, and left
     - Absolute elements look for a **positioned ancestor** for their context
-  - What is relative position?
+  - What is `relative` position?
     - Positions an element **relative to where it would normally be placed**
   - Use Absolute and relative position together
-    - Using these together let you define a context for a absolute elements
+    - Using these together let you define a context for elements using  `absolute` position

 ## `document.querySelector()` and `document.querySelectorAll()`